X is for eXtreme

 This series has been written about the ABCs of life in your twenties.
 And many great people have contributed and provided great insight to what life for a twenty-something is like these days.
 What I have not pointed out much though (this may go without saying), is that I am always talking about the twentysomethings of today.
 Our generation of twentysomethings is so different than those before us.
 Gen Y is all over the media and the blogosphere because of the difference we are making in the work force and in the world.
 My mother was a twentysomething in the sex, drugs, and rock and roll era, she was certainly not concerned about work/life balance.

 Our generation has a continual struggle between balance and being completely overwhelmed because we are taking on too many things.
-Through all of these struggles of trying to be the best we sometimes stretch ourselves too thing and end up with little pieces of too many things.
+Through all of these struggles of trying to be the best we sometimes stretch ourselves too thin and end up with little pieces of too many things.
 This is why I asked Lisa to write about going to extremes.
 I do not know Lisa personally but we communicate via the internet world fairly frequently.
 I know that Lisa is an athlete (actually a triathlete), and I know that being great at any sort of sport requires dedication and determination as well as a strong focus.
 Aside from her marathoning, I have seen Lisa’s sense of dedication through the 20 something bloggers network.
 So, I could think of no one better to present us with today’s lesson of taking life to the extreme.

 This guest post was written by Lisa, a 3rd year engineering student in Canada, founder of 20sb, who blogs regularly at I Don’t Think It’s Going to Rain.